eServices Register commences 1 July 2013

 The eServices Panel SPC should NOT be used to:

 The eServices Panel SPC should be used where expert advise or support services are required from an external organisation and should not be used for general staffing requirements.
 If a contractor is required for a specific temporary role for a specific project, without the backing of an organisation to perform a function or deliverables, then the Staffing Services SPC is the correct panel to use.

-The Government Services Division (GSD) in DTF monitors the performance of the eServices Panel SPC to ensure the scope and nature of the services offered continue to meet government’s evolving requirements.
+The Department of State Development, Business and Innovation (DSDBI) monitors the performance of the eServices Panel SPC, following Machinery of Government changes to ensure the scope and nature of the services offered continue to meet government’s evolving requirements.

 Who can use the eServices Panel SPC?